🎼Time is ticking away, tick, tick, ticking away 🎸

 "Peter Moore (00:11:39): And what McKinsey did was they didn't study in 2018, and they documented it around the globe there was approximately $1.3 trillion spent on some version of, of digital transformation, 70% of which did not achieve its desired goals, which means $900 billion, ( laughs) did not get much of a return." ~[IdealCast episode 1](https://itrevolution.com/idealcast-episode-1/)

 I’ve also spent some frantic days fixing and adding features to find out a few days or weeks later that the customer wants it to behave a different way.
 I put in a configuration value and added the new feature, hoping that someone will want it the other way.
 Really, we’re just guessing until customers actually use this.

-I began reading Product to Project by Mik Kirsten while holding Ephraim (our 4th kid) in the NICU (he was born 5 weeks early in August, 2020.
-We were there for 7 days, but now he’s doubled his weight!).
+I began reading Product to Project by Dr. Mik Kirsten while holding Ephraim (our 4th child) in the NICU (he was born 5 weeks early.
+We were there for 7 days, but he’s healthy and growing fast!).